developersdigest/OpenAI_Function_Toolkit_And_Library/README.md

 ## License

 The OpenAI Function Calling Toolkit and Function Library are licensed under the MIT License.
-For more information, please refer to the LICENSE file in the repository.

 ---